 Cary Crawford is currently a Senior Program Manager at the Oak Ridge National Laboratory and was most recently a Technical Group Manager at the Pacific Northwest National Laboratory.
 He has over twenty-three years’ experience in nuclear safeguards, security, and nonproliferation.
 Cary has been influential in maintaining and enhancing core MC&A, Physical Protection, Protective Forces, International Safeguards, and Vulnerability Assessment/Risk Management capabilities to support nonproliferation missions and is currently working to enhance the Nuclear Security Science and Technology base at ORNL.

 Cary joined the INMM in 1997 and became a Senior Member in 2002.
 He was a founding member and Vice President of the Southwest Chapter of the INMM prior to moving to Richland, WA in 2001.
 Cary has served as a Member-at-Large, Vice President, and President of the Pacific Northwest Chapter.
 He helped establish the Idaho State University and the University of Washington Student Chapters as well as building a stronger connection to the Idaho contingent of the Pacific Northwest Chapter.
 At the Institutional level, Cary has served on the Technical Program Committee for many years and was previously the Chair of the Memorial Education and Outreach Subcommittee and the MC&A Division, among various other roles.
 He helped formulate the Education and Training Committee of the Institute and has helped steward the student awards papers and scholarship programs offered through the INMM.
-Cary is currently serving as a Member-at-Large of the Institute.
+Cary is currently serving as Vice-President of the Institute, after previously contributing in the Member-At-Large role.

 Cary’s career began at the Pantex Plant and then led him to the Department of Energy’s National Training Center, working as a an MC&A Statistician at both.
 He has also taught mathematics courses at the University of Oklahoma, Amarillo Jr. College, the University of New Mexico, and Washington State University.